How To Set Up QuickBooks Online for Personal Use

 You can create budgets in QuickBooks Online to gain better control of your finances.
 A budget in QuickBooks is simply a datasheet with the predicted amounts of your transactions for a certain period (each month, quarter, or year).
 For personal finance, it’s usually a monthly budget.
 To generate a forecast, you must enter the estimated or predicted amounts for each period, and QuickBooks will compare it to the actual transaction results.

-To set a budget in QuickBooks Online, click on the cog wheel and click Budgeting under Tools.
+To set a budget in QuickBooks Online, click on the cog wheel and click Budgeting under the TOOLS column.

-From the New Budget window, provide the budget name, select which fiscal year it’s for, and leave the interval as monthly.
-You may leave out the Pre-fill data and Subdivide by fields as they are not applicable for personal finances.
+From the New Budget window, provide the budget type and select which fiscal year it’s for.
+You may leave out the Pre-fill data field as it is not applicable for personal finances.
 Once done, click Next.

-Next, enter your estimated amounts for each month and click Save to finish.
+Next, enter your estimated amounts for each month.
+Click Save to finish.

 Below is a sample budget vs actual report in QuickBooks Online.